• Skip to primary navigation

 Notes

 Frozen mangos vary in sweetness.
 The pineapple juice will add some extra sweetness just in case the mangos you use aren’t naturally super sweet.
-If you are worried that your mangos may still not be sweet enough or if you want to serve this for dessert and want to be sure it will have enough sweetness, feel free to stir in 3 tablespoon of sweetener of choice (honey, granulated sugar, agave, or maple syrup).
+If you are worried that your mangos may still not be sweet enough or if you want to serve this for dessert and want to be sure it will have enough sweetness, feel free to stir in 3 Tbsp of sweetener of choice (honey, granulated sugar, agave, or maple syrup).

 This recipe can be made up to 3 days ahead and stored in the refrigerator.